javaveryhot/ftpraline/README.md

 Show a list of commands.
 #### stop
 Stop the FTPraline server.
-Note: This will just stop the FTPraline server, but your script will continue.
+**This will just stop the FTPraline server, but your script will continue.**
 #### init

 #### info